standstaff/docs2/_xcl/pos/ADJ.md

 ### Declension of adjectives

 In Classical Armenian, adjectives are declined like nouns in case and number.
-As a general rule, an adjective agrees with the modified noun in case and number when it follows the noun, but remains in the nominative singular when it preceds the noun.
+As a general rule, an adjective agrees with the modified noun in case and number when it follows the noun but remains in the nominative singular when it precedes the noun.
 In its predicative function, the adjective is typically not inflected irrespective of its position.
 See a detailed discussion in (Meillet 1962: 39-50).

 ### Degrees of comparison